SigmaPopsi/Project-Zomboid-Server-Auto-Restart/README.md

 Basically, you to use this you need: Windows, RCON and some basic Zomboid server knowledge.

-Download the required tools:

-RCON client: Download the RCON client from https://github.com/gorcon/rcon-cli/releases/tag/v0.10.1 and place the executable (rcon.exe) in a convenient location.
-Scripts: Download the scripts from '' and extract them to a folder of your choice.
-Make sure to note the file paths where you place these scripts.

 Set up RCON on your server:

 Run the RCON Client (rcon.exe) and set up your IP (127.0 0.1 is the local IP) and password.